Foto av Annina Kantelinen

 Information om forskning och undervisning

-I teach at the university and have completed pedagogical studies focusing on higher education.
-As a university teacher, I emphasise student-focused strategies, and support deep learning, social learning and motivation.
-I’m also deeply interested in scientific communication and journalism, and took part in Suomen Luonto #Muutos-magazine training for scientists in 2019.
+I teach at university-level and have completed pedagogical studies focusing on higher education.
+I was granted the title of docent from the University of Turku in 2023.
+As a university teacher, I emphasize student-focused strategies, and support deep learning, social learning and motivation.

 Vetenskapsgrenar